CAA Policy Respecting Your Privacy and the Protection of Personal Information

 When you visit www.caa.ca without registering or otherwise interacting with the site, your personal information and e-mail address are not recorded.
 However, in order to meet your needs as best as we can, some of our forms require you to enter personal information.
 We will require personal information when you apply for membership, make purchases, take part in surveys, or request information on the products and services offered by CAA and its partners.

 CAA provides a number of benefits and services via www.caa.ca, many of which are exclusive to our members.
 To access these services, CAA requires you to identify yourself.
 CAA uses ‘cookies’ to identify you as a return visitor.
-(A cookie is a file sent by a web site and stored on your computer.
+(A cookie is a file sent by a website and stored on your computer.
 We also use the cookie to track hits, transmit potentially useful information, and personalize your future visits to the website.)
 Our ‘cookies’ do not capture your individual e-mail address or any private information about you.
-However, CAA may use the information provided on a consolidated basis for statistical and survey purposes and to improve the user-friendliness of its Website.
+However, CAA may use the information provided on a consolidated basis for statistical and survey purposes and to improve the user-friendliness of our website.
+Most browsers automatically accept cookies, but you can usually adjust your browser (Microsoft Internet Explorer, Google Chrome, etc.) to notify you of cookie placement requests, refuse certain cookies, or deny cookies completely.
+Your ability to access or use the full functionality of our website could be affected by your decision to refuse or deny cookies.

-This policy discloses the privacy practices for our Web site.
+This Policy discloses the privacy practices for our website.
 However, our site contains links to other sites.
+This Policy does not cover the information practices of those websites linked to our website, nor do we control or endorse their content or privacy policies.
 Once you link to another site, you are subject to the privacy and security policies of the new site.
-We encourage you to read the Privacy Policies of all Web sites you visit, especially if you share any personal information.
+We encourage you to read the Privacy Policies of all websites you visit, before you share any personal information on a website.

 CAA, CAA design, CAA PLUS, Approved Auto Repair Services design and ERS are owned by and use is granted by the Canadian Automobile Association.